-IAS 32.11(a) states that "a financial liability is any liability that is:
+IAS 32.11(d) states that a financial liability is any liability that is:

-- (b) a contract that will or may be settled in the entity's own equity instruments and is: - (i) ... - (ii) a derivative that will or may be settled other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of the entity's own equity instruments... "
+"(d) a contract that will or may be settled in the entity's own equity instruments and is:

+- i) .. - ii) a derivative that will or may be settled other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of the entity's own equity instruments..."